Glencore seen making offer for Alcoa Italy plant

-MILAN Swiss commodities trader Glencore (GLEN.L) is expected to present a letter of intent for the troubled Sardinian plant of U.S. aluminium maker Alcoa (AA.N) in the next 10-15 days, a Sardinian government official told Reuters on Wednesday.
+MILAN, Sept 19 Swiss commodities trader Glencore is expected to present a letter of intent for the troubled Sardinian plant of U.S. aluminum maker Alcoa in the next 10-15 days, a Sardinian government official told Reuters on Wednesday.

 "The government has provided a guarantee, requested by Glencore, to keep the power price at 35 euros (per megawatt hour) over 15 years," Alberto Pili, a councillor for the Carbonia-Iglesias province where the Alcoa plant is located.